Platelet Rich Plasma

 PRP Regenerates Tendons & Ligaments

 Tendons connect the muscle to the bone.
 Overuse or damage to the tendon over a long period of time causes the collagen fibers in the tendons to form small tears and be chronically inflamed, a condition called tendinitis.
 Damage to tendons most often occurs in the neck, knees, ankles, elbows, shoulders, and wrists.

 Ligaments are composed of collagen fibers that hold one bone to another, stabilizing the joint and vertebral segments.
 When a ligament is damaged, it is no longer able to support the joint space or joint capsule, which often leads to pain symptoms.
 This instability will cause the muscles surrounding the area of damage to tighten and go into spasm.
 This generally leads to nerve compression and stiffness and pain.
-The instability causing the pain in your joints does not always found on MRI or x-rays.
-The most reliable way to know if ligaments and tendons are involved is through specific orthopedic exam.
+The instability causing the pain in your joints are not always found on MRI or x-rays.
+The most reliable way to know if ligaments and tendons are involved is through specific orthopedic exam and diagnostic ultrasound.

 Tendons and ligaments have little to no blood supply and do not usually fully heal from the original injury.
 Repetitive and weight bearing activities or sudden trauma create micro tears to tendons and ligaments.
 Laxity in ligaments create joint degeneration leading to inflammation and thinning of the cartilage pad.
 Patients who experience chronic pain may not even remember when the injury occurred.

 How Does PRP Compare With Cortisone Shots?

 Studies have shown that cortisone injections actually weaken tissue and serve to further degenerate damaged cartilage.
 Cortisone shots may provide temporary relief and decrease inflammation, but generally does not provide long term healing.
 PRP therapy acts to heal and strengthen tendons and ligaments and in some cases thickening the tissue up to 40%.